• Skip to primary navigation

 Shop

-Whether you’re a consultant, one man band, small organisation, shop, office or factory, I want to help.
+Whether you’re a consultant, one man band, small organisation, retailer, office or factory, give me money to help you get more.

-Let me teach you – in plain English – how you can use design, marketing and technology for decreasing costs, increasing income, streamlining operations and saving time.
+Let me help you use design, marketing and technology for decreasing costs, increasing income, streamlining operations and saving time.

-Hire me to build a new website from scratch, or redesign an existing one.
+Hire me to build a new website or redesign an existing one while keeping in mind what it all comes down to: your sales.

-• Read the monthly journal for tips, ideas, guidance and motivation
+• Read the journal for tips, ideas, guidance and motivation

 • Let’s work together on your small business website